Essential Mixed Cryoglobulinemia

 Cryoglobulins may or may not cause disease.
-Cryoglobulins can accompany another condition (such as dermatomyositis, multiple myeloma, or lymphoma) or be an isolated condition themselves, called cryoglobulinemia.
+Cryoglobulins can accompany another condition (such as dermatomyositis, multiple myeloma, viral infections, or lymphoma) or be an isolated condition themselves, called cryoglobulinemia.

 What conditions are associated with cryoglobulinemia?

 Cryoglobulins in the blood (cryoglobulinemia) can cause a variety of problems throughout the body.
 These include complications resulting from abnormal "thickness" of the blood (such as stroke or blood clots in the eyes leading to blindness) and inflammation of blood vessels, referred to as vasculitis.
-Vasculitis of arteries can result in blockage of blood flow leading to damage to the organ(s) supplied by the affected blood vessels, such as in the skin, kidneys, or elsewhere.
+Vasculitis of arteries can result in blockage of blood flow, leading to damage to the organ(s) supplied by the affected blood vessels, such as in the skin, kidneys, or elsewhere.
 It can also cause bleeding when the blood vessels leak.

 What is essential mixed cryoglobulinemia?

 When the cryoglobulin proteins are a mixture of various antibody types, and forming for unknown reasons (essential), the conditions is referred to as essential mixed cryoglobulinemia.